 Need a quick cheat sheet to find out how long to cook certain foods in the Instant Pot?
 I’ve got you covered!
-Here are Instant Pot cooking times for several common foods.
+Here is a Instant Pot cooking times cheat sheet for several common foods.

 Are you just getting started with your Instant Pot?
 Or maybe you’re an old pro but you can never remember certain cooking times for certain foods.
 Whatever the case I intend to make this article helpful to you.
 I have created a chart for you to use as a quick reference when you’re cooking.
 I’ve also created a printable chart so that you can keep it in your kitchen.
 I have mine laminated and put it next to my cookbooks.

 The chart lists the cooking times that I use when I make these foods.
 Everyone has different preferences on how well done they like foods.
 You may need to adjust the times to your personal preference.
 These times are what I use in my 6 quart Instant Pot.
 If you’re using a 3 quart pot or an 8 quart pot the times might slightly vary.